evykassirer/notes/cs365/README.md

 ### Finite automata

+Recall:

-Recall: **goal**: determine which decision problems we can solve
+- **goal**: determine which decision problems we can solve

 Thesis 1: "decision problems" <=> languages

+- any challenges to this thesis? (asked to the class)
-- challenge: is a point on a line? -- real numbers are limitations, but apparently there's a way to do this that's outside the scope of our course?
+- challenge: "is a point on this given line?"" -- real numbers are limitations, but apparently there's a way to do this that's outside the scope of our course?
-- challenge: is this a language? -- languages can be infinite input, similar issue
+- challenge: "is this a language?"" -- languages can be infinite input, similar issue

 Algorithm solving a problem

 - black box that turns w -> w in L?
-- (w for string, think of it as standing for word)
+- (w for string, think of it as standing for word, so the black box turns a word into another word)
 - the black box is a physical computer with a program that runs, you sit down at the keyboard and enter the input, and it responds yes or no
 	- this is too complicated, hard to deal with